Ph and Cleanser

 PH AND CLEANSERS!

-SO HOW IS PH RELEVANT IN SKINCARE?
+HOW DOES PH IMPACT SKINCARE?

 PH OF CLEANSERS!